jhinpan/KernelBench/README.md

 - **Level 4 🤗**:  Level Hugging Face
     Optimize whole model architectures from HuggingFace

-We are actively extending KernelBench to other DSLs beyond `cuda` as well.
+We are actively extending KernelBench to other DSLs beyond `cuda` as well (see below).

 ## ⚖️ Evaluation
 #### Methodology